ccswbs/snowdrop/site/content/docs/5.1/content/reboot.md

 Note that because the font stack includes emoji fonts, many common symbol/dingbat unicode characters will be rendered as multi-colored pictographs.
 Their appearance will vary, depending on the style used in the browser/platform's native emoji font, and they won't be affected by any CSS `color` styles.

-This `font-family` is applied to the `<body>` and automatically inherited globally throughout Bootstrap.
-To switch the global `font-family`, update `$font-family-base` and recompile Bootstrap.
+This `font-family` is applied to the `<body>` and automatically inherited globally throughout Snowdrop.
+To switch the global `font-family`, update `$font-family-base` and recompile Snowdrop.

 ## CSS variables

-As Bootstrap 5 continues to mature, more and more styles will be built with [CSS variables]({{< docsref "/customize/css-variables" >}}) as a means to provide more real-time customization without the need to always recompile Sass.
+As Snowdrop 5 continues to mature, more and more styles will be built with [CSS variables]({{< docsref "/customize/css-variables" >}}) as a means to provide more real-time customization without the need to always recompile Sass.
 Our approach is to take our source Sass variables and transform them into CSS variables.
 That way, even if you don't use CSS variables, you still have all the power of Sass. **This is still in-progress and will take time to fully implement.**

 For example, consider these `:root` CSS variables for common `<body>` styles: